 - 3 drops Roman Chamomile essential oil

 Allow Epsom salts to dissolve and give the tub a gentle stir then melt into the healing bath.

-You can source your carrier oils, other ingredients, and packaging at From Nature with Love.
+You can source your carrier oils, other ingredients, and packaging from Amazon.

-Let us know in the comments how you like the recipes and what your favorite essential oil is for combating bug bites.
+Let us know in the comments how you like the recipes and what your favorite essential oils for bug bites are!